leodube/DigitalGarden/_leetcode/14-longest-common-prefix.md

 ```

 ###### Analysis
+>[!success]
-- Runtime: 120 ms, faster than 31.78% of TypeScript online submissions for Longest Common Prefix.
+> - Runtime: 120 ms, faster than 31.78% of TypeScript online submissions for Longest Common Prefix.
-- Memory Usage: 44 MB, less than 85.78% of TypeScript online submissions for Longest Common Prefix.
+> - Memory Usage: 44 MB, less than 85.78% of TypeScript online submissions for Longest Common Prefix.

 ### LeetCode Solution 3: Divide and conquer
 ###### Intuition